 Ernie Pyle Scholars are automatically admitted into The Media School’s Summer in London program following their second year, and most participate in this activity with their classmates.
 But the travel requirement can be satisfied by any international course resulting in IU credit.
 A travel course not organized by The Media School requires written permission from the honors program director, Nicole Martins, if you want it to fulfill your requirement.

-Your written request must be copied to your honors mentor and to Katie Beck, associate director of student services, experiential education.
+Your written request must be copied to your honors mentor and to administrative and program coordinator Kristin Martindale.
 It must describe the proposed program and explain why it should be considered an appropriate international experience.
 Permission must be granted at least one month before you depart for participation in the selected program.